About me.

 My research interests, broadly.

-- combinatorial symmetry detection and exploitation
+- symmetry detection and exploitation

 - Boolean satisfiability